ainoya/aws-coreos-clustering-kit/README.md

 Set-up tools for clustering CoreOS on AWS.

-Which cluster this kit orchestrate
+Which type of cluster this kit orchestrate
 --------------------------

 This kit is made for purpose to clustering CoreOS like below;